-Blinis are traditionally made with a yeasted buckwheat batter, but these are so much easier and slightly milder in flavour.
-Buckwheat has a distinctive nutty, almost salty taste, so I’ve used a combination of all-purpose and buckwheat flour to mellow it out.
-By replacing the yeast with baking powder, no proving time is necessary and so the whole process is much simpler.
+Blinis are traditionally made with a yeasted buckwheat batter, but these are slightly milder in flavour.
+Buckwheat has a distinctive nutty, almost salty taste, so I’ve used a combination of all-purpose and buckwheat flour to soften the flavour.
+By replacing the yeast with baking powder, there’s no proving time.
+It’s quick and easy.
 Adding buttermilk makes the blinis light and fluffy.
-The lactic acid in the buttermilk also neutralises the sharp, bitter after-taste of baking powder, so it’s essential in this recipe.
+The lactic acid in the buttermilk neutralises the bitter after-taste of baking powder, so it’s essential in this recipe.

-Admittedly, the combination is quite unusual, but trust me, it works.
-The silky-smooth beetroot has a subtle earthiness with the feta providing saltiness to balance the sweetness.
-Oily, smoked salmon ribbons and glossy caviart beads round off the powerhouse of flavours.
-Caviart (no, this is not a spelling error), is made from seaweed and is a vegetarian alternative to caviar.
-It has a beautiful glossy sheen and a concentrated salty taste.
+Admittedly, the combination is somewhat unusual, but it works.
+Beetroot has a subtle sweetness that behaves very favourably with the saltiness of feta.
+Caviart is made from seaweed, a clever vegetarian alternative to caviar.
+It’s glossy and quite salty.
 Caviart comes in two colours – red and black and is available from Woolworths.

 This blini recipe also works equally well with sweet toppings for breakfast or as dessert.
 Drizzle with maple syrup or served with berry compote and a spoonful of Greek yoghurt.
 So good!